stellar-deprecated/docs/learn/integration-guides/exchange.md

 // Config your server
 var config = {};
 config.baseAccount = "your base account address";
-config.baseAccountSeed = "your base account seed";
+config.baseAccountSecret = "your base account secret key";

 // You can use Stellar.org's instance of Horizon or your own config.horizon = 'https://horizon-testnet.stellar.org';